 Call: A margin call is a major risk of trading with leverage.
 If you borrow money on margin to trade and the value of your portfolio decreases, your lender might require you to deposit more money into your account to maintain your position through a margin call.
 Margin calls can quickly cause you to lose money or wipe out your earnings, so use leverage with care.

 With the near-ubiquitous spread of the internet, nearly anyone can get started forex trading — no matter where they live.
-But before you place your first currency order, be sure to do your research and develop your trading strategy before you invest.
+But before you place your first currency order, be sure to do your research and develop your trading strategy before you invest in the foreign exchange market.
 Taking just a few days to do your homework and work with a demo account can mean tons of money saved in the long run.

 Get a Forex Pro on Your Side